Can Hormonal Birth Control Treat Anemia?

+TLDR: Yes, Birth control pills, birth control patch, birth control ring, the IUD with hormone, injection, implant, can all help treat anemia.
 Iron-deficiency anemia is a common health condition that can range in severity from minor annoyance to severe and life-threatening.
 Studies show that 20% of US women suffer from anemia.
-Worldwide, a third of the global population suffers from anemia.
-Anemia is a common condition, but it is curable.
+Worldwide, 1/3rd of the global population suffers from anemia.
+Anemia is a common, but curable.

 What is anemia?

 Red blood cells carry oxygen and other nutrients to every part of the body.
 Oxygen-rich red blood cells enable the organs and other bodily systems to function.
 For red blood cells to do their job, they need a healthy amount of hemoglobin.
 Hemoglobin is the substance in the red blood cells that enables them to carry oxygen.
 The body needs sufficient iron stores to produce hemoglobin.
 When the body doesn’t have enough iron, it can’t produce hemoglobin, and the red blood cells can’t deliver oxygen to the body’s tissues and organs.
 This condition is called iron-deficiency anemia.